 As a Sacramento-based trial attorney specializing in employment law for 37 years, Jeff has earned a reputation among his peers for being a sharp, fair, and respectful adversary and colleague in the legal community.
 As a result, he has been retained by employment and labor lawyers to serve as mediator and arbitrator in their cases.

-In private practice, Jeff litigated, tried or mediated hundreds of employment cases in the State and Federal courts as well as before administrative agencies in cases involving discrimination, harassment, privacy, wage and hour as well as management/union relations including grievance proceedings, negotiating collective bargaining agreements and advising on rights and obligations under federal labor law.
-He has taught numerous classes to human resource professionals, employers and lawyers on various employment and workplace issues.
-He currently mediates for the Settlement department 59 in the Sacramento Superior Court and voluntary dispute resolution program in the U.S. District Court for the Eastern District of California.
+In private practice, Jeff litigated, tried, or mediated hundreds of employment cases in the State and Federal courts as well as before administrative agencies in cases involving discrimination, harassment, privacy, wage and hour, as well as management/union relations, including grievance proceedings, negotiating collective bargaining agreements and advising on rights and obligations under federal labor law.
+He has taught numerous classes to human resource professionals, employers, and lawyers on various employment and workplace issues.
+He currently mediates for the Settlement department 59 in the Sacramento Superior Court and the voluntary dispute resolution program in the U.S. District Court for the Eastern District of California.